PennLINC/xcp_d/docs/usage.rst

    /data/fmriprep /out \
    --cifti --despike  --head_radius 40 -w /wkdir --smoothing 6

-If the data to be preprocessed is also on the HPC, we recommend Singularity
+If you are computiong on a HPC, we recommend Singularity
 ::

     $ singularity run --cleanenv xcp_d.simg \
       path/to/data/fmri_dir  path/to/output/dir \
       --participant-label label

 **Relevant aspects of the** ``$HOME`` **directory within the container**.